Lambton, New South Wales: History

 The first people of this land were the Awabakal whose territory included Lambton.
 The Awabakal tribe were hunters and gatherers who would keep moving in order to prevent exhausting their supplies, camping at various sites for days and sometimes weeks.

 Lambton's history is defined by the Lambton Colliery, named after the mine's manager Thomas Croudace's family friend, Lord Lambton, Earl of Durham that opened in 1863, which spurred the development of the township taking on the mines name.

 Colliery

 The largest and principal industry was the Scottish-Australian Mining Company's Lambton Colliery, which was formally opened with a celebratory dinner in December 1863.
 The colliery was initially managed by Thomas Croudace, and then from July 1892 by his son Frank Croudace.
 The mine closed in 1936, although the railway line which connected it with Newcastle Harbour remained operational until 1963, providing coal transport for other nearby mines.
 Today the area of the main pit entrance of Lambton colliery is occupied by Lewis Oval and surrounding houses.

 Municipality

-Originally a coal-mining township, Lambton was incorporated as a Municipality, on 24 June 1871, when Queen Victoria signed the papers to designate Lambton as a municipality, until 1938, when it joined with ten other local councils to create the City of Greater Newcastle Council.
+Lambton was proclaimed as a Municipality on 24 June 1871 and operated until 1938, when it joined with ten other local councils to create the City of Greater Newcastle Council.
 Over its 67-year history, Lambton Council counted 97 aldermen among its membership, including 28 who served as mayor.